 Unfortunately, the Hilton had no availability for my second night in town, and I had planned to stay at the Lánchíd 19, a member of Design Hotels that’s bookable through Marriott.
 I had a bad experience shortly after check-in and instead ended up moving to the Courtyard Budapest City Center.
 It was cheap in points the hotel upgraded me to a gigantic suite, but the accommodations themselves were nothing special.
 I’d say it’s a great option for business travel but for a vacation, I would personally seek out something with a little more character.

-As a vegetarian, Budapest was a little more difficult for me than most cities, but I still managed to have some really memorable dining experiences.
+As a vegetarian, spending 3 days in Budapest was a little more difficult for me than most cities, but I still managed to have some really memorable dining experiences.
 The first was at MÁK Bistro, a Hungarian restaurant with a young phenom chef and a clear Scandinavian influence.
 The three-course lunch menu, featuring sunchoke consommé and spinach risotto, was perfect after running around for hours sightseeing in the freezing wind.

 Mazel Tov, located in the city’s Jewish quarter, was decidedly the hippest restaurant I visited.
 The trendy space, adorned with greenery and string lights, was buzzing when I visited on a weeknight, and the menu showed off the diversity associated with Israeli cooking.
 A playful cocktail list helped make for a fun night out, even on my own!